factisresearch/dockercook/README.md

 * build branch B (builds: -)

 Lot's of time is saved because you don't need to reinstall all your packages dependencies everytime you switch branches.

-# Cookfile Directives

-## BASE COOK [cookfile]

-Define the current cookfiles parent cookfile.
-You can only use this directive once at the top and you can't use it in combination with `BASE DOCKER [dockerimage]`.

-## BASE DOCKER [dockerimage]

-The cook-image will depend on an existing docker image.
-You can only use this directive once at the top and you can't use it in combination with `BASE DOCKER [dockerimage]`.

-## INCLUDE [filepattern]

-Include and depend on a file.
-You can use this anywhere in your cook file, but it will be moved to the top before `UNPACK [target_dir]`.

-## UNPACK [target_dir]

-All included files will be unpacked to this directory.
-It will also ensure that the directory exists.
-Requires a tar binary inside your docker-container.
-You can only use this directive once.

-## BEGIN

-Begin a transaction.
-You can only put `SCRIPT [script]` and `RUN [bash_cmd]` commands inside a transaction.
-All commands inside the transaction will result in a single layer.

-## COMMIT

-Commit a transaction.
-This is only possible if you began a transaction ;-)

-## SCRIPT [script]

-Run a bash script and put it's result at the current position in the dockerfile.

-## DOWNLOAD [url] [filepath]

-Download a file from `[url]` to `[filepath]` in your docker container.
-The server must set one of the following headers and support HEAD requests: Last-Modified, ETag, Content-MD5

-## PREPARE [shell-command]

-This shell command is executed in an empty directory and is useful to copy additional files into the build context.
-Any file that you copy in the working directory of the shell-command will be available in your cook file from the `/_cookpreps` directory.
-All `PREPARE` commands in one file will be executed in the same preparation directory.
-For more information check the example.

-## All Docker-Commands

-Most other docker-commands are allowed in Cookfiles. `ADD` and `COPY` commands are not recommended, as the dependencies aren't tracked.
-The `FROM` command is allowed.

-# Emacs support

-There's a basic `cookfile-mode.el` in the repository :-)

 # Related work